New York – New Jersey Slip and Fall Lawyer

 For example, in New York, evidence of repairs made after an accident (“subsequent repairs”) is not admissible to prove that the event was caused by negligence.
 However, in New Jersey courts have consistently recognized exceptions to this rule.
 Evidence of subsequent remedial repairs is permissible: (1) to show control over the instrumentality that caused the injury; (2) to impeach a witness’s credibility; (3) to prove the condition existed when the accident occurred; and (4) to show that a feasible alternative for avoiding the danger existed at the time of the accident.

 Another significant difference between New York and New Jersey is New Jersey’s “mode-of-operation rule.”
-Under this rule, when a substantial risk of injury exists in the manner in a business operator’s method of doing business, the injured party is not required to show actual or constructive notice of dangerous condition.
+Under this rule, when a substantial risk of injury is created by the business’s mode of operation, or method of doing business, the injured party is not required to show actual or constructive notice of the dangerous condition.

 For example, in New York if a customer slips on a spilled grape while shopping in the produce aisle in a supermarket, the customer can only bring a successful action for injuries if she can prove that the supermarket had actual or constructive notice of the dangerous condition.